- Offices run at 53% utilization while average peak utilization hits 80%

 - Where can you repurpose underutilized areas to better support how teams work?

-The distinction matters because 90% of organizations still rely on badge swipe data as their primary measurement method.
+The distinction matters because badge swipe data is still the dominant measurement method, used by 92% of organizations according to JLL's 2026 occupancy benchmark, up from 90% in each of the two prior years.
 Badge swipes confirm someone entered a building.
 They don't tell you whether that person sat at a desk for eight hours, spent the day in meeting rooms, or left after an hour.
 Treating occupancy data as utilization data leads to flawed space planning decisions.

 True space utilization tracking requires layering multiple data sources: badge access, desk and room booking systems, WiFi connections, and occupancy sensors.
 When these inputs feed into a single workplace analytics platform, you get a picture that's accurate enough to act on.